-If the light is on and not flashing, the TCS and potentially the StabiliTrak/ESC system have been disabled.
+If the light is on and not flashing, there is a malfunction in the system.
+See your dealer.
 A Driver Information Center (DIC) message may display.
 Check the DIC messages to determine which feature(s) is no longer functioning and whether the vehicle requires service.
+See Ride Control System Messages ♀ 122.

-If the light is on and flashing, the TCS and/ or the StabiliTrak/ESC system is actively working.
+If the light is on and flashing, the TCS and/or the StabiliTrak system is actively working.